Project Management Software Reviews: 15 Most Popular Applications

 End users also have it easy as dapulse offers a neat and understandable collaboration interface that is based on social networks.
 All members can build a profile and interact with others.
 The learning curve is very short and the vendor also offers a training kit to help beginners.

-The highlights of dapulse include smart integrations and affordable prices.
+Why have we included dapulse in our project management software reviews?
+The app’s highlights include smart integrations and affordable prices.
 Basic plans start at just $5/month for robust search and unlimited storage.
 You can easily move on to higher enterprise packages that start from $24/month if you want to make use of advanced functionality and security and VIP support.

 4. Clarizen – score 9.5/10